-Public policy arguments aside, the language of the policy may be important.
-For example, some courts have found disgorgement to fall within the meaning of "loss," while others have found that it does not fall within the meaning of "damages."251 Depending on policy wording, defense costs may be covered with respect to a disgorgement claim even where a court holds that public policy precludes indemnity coverage.252 Similarly, an insurer may be obligated to pay defense costs even though a regulatory remedy may not be covered, as long as the regulatory proceeding constitutes a claim under the applicable
+Public policy arguments aside, the language of the policy can be important.
+For example, some courts have found disgorgement to fall within the meaning of "loss," while others have found that it does not fall within the meaning of "damages."248 Depending on policy wording, defense costs may be covered with respect to a disgorgement claim even where a court holds that public policy precludes indemnity coverage.
+249 Similarly, an insurer may be obligated to pay defense costs even though a regulatory remedy may not be covered, as long as the regulatory proceeding constitutes a claim under the applicable policy definition.
+250 Finally, as noted above, policies sometimes contain specific choice-of-law provisions requiring application of the law of a jurisdiction that favors coverage for remedies like fines or penalties.
+251